Bayshore Discovery Project

 (856) 785-2060

-Formerly known as the Delaware Bay Schooner Project, the Bayshore Discovery Project (BDP) forwards the mission of protecting the enivironment, history and culture of New Jersey's Bayshore region through education, preservation and example.
+Formerly known as the Delaware Bay Schooner Project or the Bayshore Discovery Project, the Bayhsore Center at Bivalve forwards the mission of protecting the enivironment, history and culture of New Jersey's Bayshore region through education, preservation and example.

 The main vehicles for BDP's work include the schooner A.J.
 Meerwald and the Delaware Bay Museum.